jmlondon/hc_whales/hc_whales.md

 The values of 2798 kcal/kg for the 49kg sub-adult and 3590 kcal/kg for the 19kg yearling are lower values than reported for ringed seals (Perez 1990) and other pinnipeds (Williams et al. 2004).

-**Table 3**: Calorimetric values determined from whole body harbor seal carcasses recovered in Washington State.
+Table 3: Calorimetric values determined from whole body harbor seal carcasses recovered in Washington State.

 | Age Class | Mass (kg) | % Moisture | kcal/kg |
 |:--------- | ---------:| ----------:| -------:|